 All of the city’s major industry sectors are represented by downtown businesses, especially those in Creative Arts and Design, Marine and Life Sciences, and Financial Services.
 Since 2014, 10 corporations have relocated their businesses from outside of St. Petersburg to downtown offices.
 Over the past five years, the number of dwelling units downtown has increased by almost 20%.

-Downtown has three redevelopment areas: Intown, Intown West, and Bayboro Harbor.
+Downtown has two redevelopment areas: Intown and Intown West.

 Downtown Demographics 2018